ImperialCollegeLondon/Holo-SpoK/README.md

 * [Unity App](UnityApp/README.md)
 * [ROS Packages](ROSPackages/README.md)

-## What are you using HoloSpot for?
+## What are you using Holo-SpoK for?

-We are very curious what you use HoloSpot for!
+We are very curious what you use Holo-SpoK for!
 Let us know about your projects, whether finished, ongoing, or first idea.
 This will helps us with our sponsors :)

 ## Warranty